Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-\citep{Long-wavelength spin dynamics of ferromagnetic condensates,Persistent currents in ferromagnetic condensates,foot-1}.
-We want to identify the important contributions in the large $F$ limit.
+\citep{Long-wavelength=000020spin=000020dynamics=000020of=000020ferromagnetic=000020condensates,Persistent=000020currents=000020in=000020ferromagnetic=000020condensates,foot-1}.
+We want to identify the important contributions in the large-$F$ limit.
 Although a cursory examination of the energy functional may seem to suggest a dominance of the second (magnetic) term, this overlooks the $F$ dependence of the velocity field, as indicated in Eq. \eqref{eq:velF}.
-To overcome this issue, we propose employing a rescaling technique.}
+This expression for the velocity field contains a term proportional to $F$, hence the first (kinetic) term in the energy contains terms proportional to $F^{2}$.
+This surprisingly indicates its dominance over the magnetic term, which is proportional only to $F$.
+To show this rigorously, we propose employing a rescaling technique.